Simon Sandberg

-Simon Christer Sandberg (born 25 March 1994) is a Swedish footballer who plays as a right back for BK Häcken in Allsvenskan.
+Simon Christer Sandberg (born 25 March 1994) is a Swedish footballer who plays as a right back for Allsvenskan club Sirius.

 Early life

 Sandberg grew up in Partille and played both football, with the local club Björndammens BK, and handball during his youth.
 His father Dennis Sandberg is a professional handball coach.
 In 2009, at age 15, he was invited to train with Hammarby IF in Allsvenskan, the Swedish top tier, but was not offered a contract.
 Instead, he signed with BK Häcken the same year and joined their youth academy.

 Club career

 BK Häcken

 Sandberg signed his first professional contract with BK Häcken in 2012, and made his competitive debut in Allsvenskan on 23 May 2013 in a 3–0 win against Syrianska FC.
 He soon established himself as a starter at Häcken, playing both as a central defender and full back.
 Sandberg would move on to make a total of 61 league appearances for Häcken, scoring once, between 2013 and 2016.

 Most notably, Sandberg scored the decisive penalty when Häcken won the 2015–16 Svenska Cupen, the club's first ever domestic title, beating Malmö FF in the final after a 2–2 draw (5–6 on penalties).